Arjun-G-Ravi/AI-Notes/04_NLP/13_Bidirectional transformer.md

 The tradeoff is that this architecture cannot be used for real-time, auto-regressive text generation, since the model requires the full input sequence to make predictions.
 ```

+# Training
+Training is done by predicting randomly masked words and next sentence prediction.
+(Explained better in BERT section, coming next.)